jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

 ```

 22. **Describe a controlled input.**<br/>
-    ** IMPORTANT**
+    **IMPORTANT**
     A React form input with `value` and `onChange` props.

 23. **Handle form submission.**<br/>
     To submit a form we create a submission function.
 It takes an event as an argument.
-    We must first prevent the default html actions from taking over using `event.preventDefualt` Then we can create a new data structure to hold our information, usually an object.
+    We must first prevent the default html actions from taking over by using `event.preventDefualt()` Then we can create a new data structure to hold our information, usually an object.
+This object can then be set to state, or passed to your database through your backend API using fetch.

     ```js
-    const onSubmit = (e) => {
+    const onSubmit = (event) => {
     // Prevent the default form behavior
     // so the page doesn't reload.
-    e.preventDefault();
+    event.preventDefault();

     // Create a new object for the contact us information. const contactUsInformation = {
         name,
         email,
+        phone,
+        comments
     };

     // we can now make an api call to our backend to POST our information
     ```

 24. **Implement form validations.**<br/>
-    Frontend validation **DO NOT** replace backend validations.
+    Frontend validation **DOES NOT** replace backend validations.
-    We can implement form validations using vanilla js:
+    We can implement form validations using vanilla js in our component:

     ```js
     const validate = () => {